leolara/async-container/README.md

-# BlueHub - Asynchronous Dependency Injection
+# BlueHub - Asynchronous Dependency Injection for Javascript

 > is a Javascript simple and powerful service container that handle asynchronous (and synchronous) service creation and dependency injection

 > Just pass BlueHub a function that creates your service asynchronously and tell BlueHub on which other services it depends, BlueHub will automatically handle the dependency injection

-> It is like AngularJS dependency injection but lighter and **asynchronous**
+> It is like AngularJS dependency injection but lighter, **asynchronous** and works on the server!

 ## Contents
  + [Highlights](#highlights)